Oakhurst Porchfest: Everything You Need to Know

 That said, though, we do generate one heckuva crowd and encourage anyone to make use of it.
-Musicians are free to put out a tip jar or sell their music and merch, artists and crafters set up yard-shops, and enterprising neighbors and do-good nonprofits help make refreshments available.
+Musicians are free to put out a (digital or old skool) tip jar or sell their music and merch, artists and crafters set up yard-shops, and enterprising neighbors and do-good nonprofits help make refreshments available.
 If it's legal, have at it.

-The 2019 Porchfest is expected to feature over 200 individual acts spread across an equal number of porches.
+The 2023 Porchfest is expected to feature roughly 200 individual acts spread across an equal number of porches.